George Moffatt (Canada East politician): Early life

 Moffatt was born in Sidehead, Weardale, County Durham, England in 1787.
-After a brief period of studies in London, Moffatt emigrated to Lower Canada in 1801 at the age of 14, under the sponsorship of John Ogilvy.
-After further studies at William Henry (now Sorel), he joined Ogilvy's firm, which was part of the XY Company, involved in the fur trade.
-He later joined McTavish, McGillivray and Company, part of a rival fur-trading company, the North West Company.
+After a brief period of studies in London, he emigrated to Lower Canada in 1801 at the age of 14, under the sponsorship of a Montreal merchant, John Ogilvy.
+After further studies at William-Henry (now Sorel), he joined Ogilvy's firm, which was part of the XY Company, involved in the fur trade.
+Moffatt later joined McTavish, McGillivray and Company, part of a rival fur-trading company, the North West Company.

 Moffatt made various trips to the northwest as part of the fur trade.
 At one point he married an Indigenous woman in a common law relationship, by whom he had one son around 1809.
 Relationships of this type were common in the fur trading community, and were termed marriage à la façon du pays or "marriage according to the custom of the country".
 Moffatt brought his son, Lewis, back to Montreal with him.
 Lewis Moffatt became a well-respected businessman in Upper Canada.

 Moffatt served in the Montreal militia during the War of 1812, under the command of Lieutenant Colonel Charles de Salaberry.

 In 1816, Moffatt married Sophia MacRae in Montreal.
 The couple had three sons.